-Our Vision: Advance a legacy of leadership in our communities and to our nation.
+Our Vision: Foster and strengthen leaders for the betterment of our communities and nation.

 - Serve the nation with humility and selflessness.